-There are three versions of SNMP: SNMPv1, SNMPv2c, and SNMPv3.
+SNMP has three versions: SNMPv1, SNMPv2c, and SNMPv3.

-- SNMPv2c: The revised version with enhanced protocol packet types, transport mappings, and MIB structure elements, but also uses the existing SNMPv1 administration structure ("community-based" and hence SNMPv2c).
+This revised version includes enhanced protocol packet types, transport mappings, and MIB structure elements.
+But it also uses the existing SNMPv1 administration structure, which is "community-based," hence the version name SNMPv2c.
 It is defined in RFC 1901, RFC 1905, and RFC 1906.

-- SNMPv3: Facilitates remote configuration of SNMP entities.
+SNMPv3 supports the remote configuration of SNMP entities.
 It also adds both encryption and authentication, which can be used together or separately, making this the most secure version yet.
-SNMPv3 is defined by RFC 1905, RFC 1906, RFC 2571, RFC 2572, RFC 2574, and RFC 2575.
+RFCs for SNMPv3 are RFC 1905, RFC 1906, RFC 2571, RFC 2572, RFC 2574, and RFC 2575.

 Basic SNMP Commands

-- GET: A request sent by the SNMP manager to the managed device.
-Performing the GET command retrieves one or more values from the managed device.
+The SNMP manager issues a request to the managed device.
+The GET command retrieves one or more values from the managed device.

-- GET NEXT: Similar to the GET command, GET NEXT retrieves the value of the next OID in the MIB tree.
+GET NEXT, like GET, retrieves the value of the next OID in the MIB tree.

-- SET: Used by managers to modify or assign the value of the managed device.
+Managers use the SET command to modify or assign the value on the managed device.

 GET/GET NEXT/GET BULK/SET

 Unlike the previous commands, which the SNMP manager initiates, SNMP agents initiate the TRAPS command.
 TRAPS is a signal sent to the manager by the agent when events occur.